 About this creation

 Before I discovered the online MOCing community, my primary LEGO interest was Brickfilm.
 After making my video entry for the Mayos latest contest, I was inspired to revisit the art of LEGO animation.
-The result was this pointless dark humored little video.
+The result was this dark-humored little video.
 Don't look for a deeper meaning, you won't find one.
 I was simply trying my hands at animation again and for some reason pointless action sequences are fun to tackle.

 Watch the Brickfilm below, complete with original music (including some anticlimactic Inception-ish blares, because those are always fun)!

 Haha nice stuff you got here, Ian!
 Being a big fan of assassins creed myself I really enjoyed this.
 The music is very nice and feels almost straight out of one of the games.
 The way riding hood took out the wolf was great too, and just overall great cinematography.

 Quoting Parrington Levens

 How long did you spend learning the skills to do that?

 Well, before I joined MOCpages, I used to animate a lot more.
 Max Pointner and I spent a good year working on a 10 minute Star Wars LEGO animation.
 I think we both learned a lot during that process.
 All a brickfilm really takes is some bricks, a camera, a tripod, and lots of patients. :) Thanks for leaving a comment!

 Quoting Lego Builders It's good to finally see a Brickfilm from you after seeing the work you did in the previous collaborations with Paul and Max.
 The haze is a little distracting for me, but maybe that was the atmosphere you wanted to create.